dennyzhang/architect.dennyzhang.com/concept/design-dns/README.md

-# Typical Question: How Does Consistent Hashing Work?     :BLOG:Design:
+# Design: How Does DNS Work?     :BLOG:Design:

 ---

-Design: How Does Consistent Hashing Work?
+Design: How Does DNS Work?

 ---